BenjaminGerbe/Minigine/README.md

 There's nothing innovatif it's only for educational purpose.

 # How to build
 clone the project and use cmake to generate the build in x86.
-Only x86 will work beceause the precompile lib are in x86 !!
+Only x86 will work beceause the precompile libs are in x86 !!
 ```
 mkdir build
 cmake -G [your generator] -A win32 ..